What Is Somatic Therapy?

 Our Somatic Therapy and Trauma Therapy Practice

 We know how painful living with trauma can be.
-Yet, with over 25 years of treating trauma and engaging in our personal healing journeys, we also know the healing power of somatic counseling and other trauma therapy modalities.
-You don’t have to live in distress anymore.
-Somatic therapies have the astounding potential to heal trauma where other modalities have been ineffective.
-Even (or especially) if you’ve tried therapy in the past that hasn’t worked, using a somatic approach, it is possible to finally heal trauma and tap into the strength and resilience that are in you.
-With the guidance and compassionate support of an experienced trauma therapist and an approach or combination of approaches that resonate with you, you can move forward into a bigger and brighter future.
-It is possible to feel safe, calm, confident, worthy, healthy, whole and truly alive again.
+With over 25 years of treating trauma and engaging in our own personal healing journeys, we also know the healing power of somatic counseling and other trauma therapies.
+Even if you have tried therapy in the past and haven’t found it successful, by using a somatic approach it is possible to finally heal trauma and tap into the strength and resilience that are in you.